 Readers, don’t be the “iiiiit” in “wait for iiiiit” or the one game at Chuck E. Cheese that isn’t broken.
-USA’s blue-skies comedy Psych will return for a reunion film in early December, appropriately titled Psych: The Movie, which will find Shawn and Gus together again as they track down a dangerous criminal in San Francisco.
-It’s been more than three years since we’ve last seen the boys in action, and although they’re a little more grown-up (with some added facial hair!), we have a feeling it’ll be like no time has passed at all.
-In anticipation of these delightful troublemakers returning to the small screen, Vulture has put together a list of the ten essential Psych episodes you should watch before the film debuts — whether you’re a longtime fan, casual viewer, or complete newbie.
+USA’s blue-skies comedy Psych has finally returned to the land of streaming services after a two-year hiatus thanks to Amazon Prime, hot off the tails of the ridiculously delightful Psych: The Movie.
+To celebrate these chummy troublemakers returning to the streaming world, Vulture has put together a list of the ten essential Psych episodes you should watch — whether you’re a longtime fan, casual viewer, or complete newbie.
 Slicing open a pineapple to eat while watching is up to you.

 “9 Lives” (Season 1, Episode 5)

 While the first four episodes of Psych teased a promising series, the sheer ridiculousness of “9 Lives” is what really catapulted the characters into the personalities we know and love.
 The premise is simple: A string of seemingly unconnected suicides might actually be related murders, with Shawn using one of the victim’s cats to channel his “psychic energy” to prove he’s correct.
 (In the midst of that, Lassiter is solidifying as the eternal skeptic and Juliet the supporter of his psychic talents.)
 Shawn’s cabaret song-and-dance routine for Chief Vick at the police station is only outshined by him and Gus “Sillypants” Jackson going undercover at a suicide hotline.